alanrsoares/re-reduced/README.md

 ## Guides

-- [Simple Counter](/getting-started) - end to end integration for a simple counter app
+- [building a Counter app](/getting-started) - end to end integration for a simple counter app

 ## Examples